jtommy/DXF-Renewed/PLAN.md

 - Rendering tests exist for `toSVG`, `toPolylines`, dimension/text, blocks/inserts, and hatches.
 - Use this existing corpus to gate each milestone; add only minimal new fixtures per newly-supported feature.
+- When fixtures become too complex, brittle, or hard to assert against, it is acceptable to replace them with simpler, targeted fixtures (including ezdxf-generated ones) as long as the test still covers the intended behavior.
+- After adding or regenerating fixtures, run `yarn validate:fixtures` to ensure DXF structure is sound.

 ## Milestones